Fzkuji/awesome-AI/2. Mathematics/2. Applied mathematics‎/Probability theory/Probability.md

 - **Lemma 1.4:** If $A$ and $B$ are independent events, then $\mathbb{P}(A \mid B)=\mathbb{P}(A)$.
 - **Lemma 1.5:** For any pair of events, $\mathbb{P}(A \cap B)=\mathbb{P}(A \mid B) \mathbb{P}(B)=$ $\mathbb{P}(B \mid A) \mathbb{P}(A)$.

+## Example question

-- Example: A medical test for a disease $D$ has outcomes + and -.
+A medical test for a disease $D$ has outcomes + and -.
 The probabilities are:

 |     |  $D$  | $D^c$ |
 |:---:|:-----:|:-----:|